jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 You can pass objects to any function just like you can with any other value, however there are a couple of important things to take note of:

-1. Objects are passed by reference, which means when you pass an object into a function you're not passing a copy of the data, but a reference to the actual object itself which means anything you change in the function will change on the object itself both in and outside of the function
+1. Objects are passed by reference, which means when you pass an object into a function you're not passing a copy of the data, but a reference to the actual object itself which means anything you change in the function will change on the object itself both in and outside of the function.
-2. Objects are mutable by default, which means you can easily change anything about the object and JavaScript won't stop or warn you
+2. Objects are mutable by default, which means you can easily change anything about the object and JavaScript won't stop or warn you.

-So if you do something like this:
+If you do something like this:

 ```js
 let person = new Person("Jason", 42);